ofiwg/libfabric/man/fi_cq.3.md

   mechanism.
 A file descriptor wait object must be usable in select, poll, and epoll routines.
 However, a provider may signal an FD wait object by marking it as readable, writable, or with an error.

-- *FI_WAIT_MUTEX_COND*
-: Specifies that the CQ should use a pthread mutex and cond variable as a wait object.

 - *FI_WAIT_YIELD*
 : Indicates that the CQ will wait without a wait object but instead